Frequently Asked Questions

 What types of grants are available?

-Three tiers of grants will be available: Tier 1 (Early Stage), Tier 2 (Developmental) and Tier 3 (Program Advancement).
+Three tiers of grants will be available: Tier 1 (Define Need), Tier 2 (Develop and Pilot) and Tier 3 (Evaluation and Sustain).
 Learn more

 What are some examples of eligible projects?

 Who is eligible to apply for a grant?